 - Official copy of a high school or GED® transcript, or baccalaureate transcript from

 an accredited institution, including date of graduation or completion

 - ACCUPLACER test issued by CCRI’s Department of Advising and Counseling

-- Score of 80 or above in arithmetic OR take MATH 0100: Fundamentals of Mathematics, with a grade of B- or better.
-(Entry
+- Score of 80 or above in Classic Accuplacer is required for Math (Arithmetic) OR score of 255 in Next Generation Accuplacer is required for Math (Arithmetic) OR MATH 0100: Fundamentals of Mathematics with a grade of B- or better

 - HESI A² Test*

 - Reading Comprehension and Math with a score of 80 percent or better

 - Vocabulary/General Knowledge, and Grammar with a score of 75 percent or better

 *HESI A²: If the student does not achieve a minimum score on one or more of the tests,